comsec-group/blacksmith/README.md

 The number of activations is required for fuzzing using `blacksmith`.
 You can pass it using the optional `--acts-per-ref` argument.
 If `--acts-per-ref` is omitted, `blacksmith` periodically determines the activations per refresh cycle while fuzzing.

+### checkAddrFunction
+The `checkAddrFunction` tool can be used to verify the correctness of reverse-engineered memory mapping.
+It measures the timing between all rows on all banks for a given JSON configuration passed with the --config parameter.
+If the configuration is correct, all accesses should take at least threshold cycles.
+If the tool measures less than threshold cycles between row access, an error is logged.
+All measurements are logged to the output file specified by --output for further analysis.

+### tools/visualize_acts_per_ref.py
+The `visualize_acts_per_ref` tool can be used to visualize the data collected with `determineActsPerRef`.
+From the visualization, one can determine the activations per REFRESH interval by observing the common distance between timing peaks.

+### tools/visualize_access_timings.py
+This tool can be used to visualize the data collected with `determineConflictThreshold`.
+The visualization should show two piles, one around the average row buffer hit timing, the other around the average row buffer miss timing.
+The conflict `threshold` can be choosen somewhere between those two piles.

 ## Citing our Work